mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

   * `templateId` (*required*): the human readable id of the tenant (e.g. mia-platform-multitenant-template).
 It must adhere to this regex: (^[a-z]+[a-z0-9-]*$);
   * `description`: the description of the template;
   * `archiveUrl`: url to a gzip of the base project configuration folder.
 All the contents of this folder will be copied into the target configuration, correctly interpolated.
 If you have to create a custom template, click [here](#how-to-create-a-project-archive) to see how.
   * `staticSecret`: some project could use the same static secret for a set of projects (especially used with an architecture with multiple `api-gateway` entrypoint).
+Keys are optional.
 This is an object, for example:
       ```json
         {
           "secret": "ugAsOGB0crjx8hAxrvwiomHiGbUCNzvH",